 Step Two: Customize your Community- Name and Server Image

 After creating a server, Discord will ask you what to name your server.
-Afterward, go to your server settings to upload your desired image.
+Once you created a name for your server, go to your server settings to upload your desired image.
 Once you upload your community image, it is time to customize your user roles.

 Step Three: Assign Customized Roles

-Below the role color section, are all the functionalities a role member can have.
-Essentially, each role has specific access but carries a customized name.
-These names can range from Admins, Community Manager, Mods, Helpers, Servers Guide, etc. And these names come with specific functions.
+In the green box, are all the functionalities a role member can have.
+Each role has customized permissions to a channel.
+And each role carries a customized name.
+These names can range from Admins, Community Manager, Mods, Helpers, Servers Guide, etc.

 Once all your roles are established, the next step is to create all your channels.